OCPL's Children's Department: Toddler Time

 Based on the "Mother Goose on the Loose" program, Toddler Time is a fun-filled thirty-minute interactive program that uses rhymes, songs, puppets, musical instruments, and more to stimulate the learning process of babies and toddlers.
 It is a proven method for planning and presenting programs that focus on the whole child.

-Join us for this special program every Monday and Friday morning at 10:30 AM in the library auditorium.
+Join us for this special program most Monday and Friday mornings at 10:30 AM in the library auditorium.

 Have kids ages 3-5?
 Our Story Time program meets Tuesdays and Wednesdays at 10:00 am in the Children's Department.